 If you move from New York to New Jersey, your professional movers must have licensure to cross state lines to provide their services legally.
 You can verify this information by confirming their DOT and Motor Carrier numbers.
 Any firm that is missing one or both of these items is a company to avoid.

 Many people move to New Jersey to get out of the city and assume they’ll take the train to get to work.
 Parking can be an issue because of how many people are moving to the state.
 The waiting lists to get a spot can be several years long.
 You’ll also need a vehicle to get around more often than not, which can be a bit of a shock if you’ve lived in NYC most of your life.
 That means an EZ Pass is probably a good investment.

 4. Ask to see the utility bills of the property.

 When you start heating and cooling an entire house instead of a small apartment, the utility expenses can be relatively high.
 You can avoid this issue by asking to see the energy profile of where you plan to live so that you can budget for this expense.

 5. Don’t hire someone who only takes cash.

-Because you are completing an interstate move, it is essential that you have a written record of your transaction.
-A company that demands only cash could take your items and never return it.
-Since your belongings will be out of sight for an awhile, it helps to protect yourself by paying with debit or credit cards.
+Because you are completing an interstate move, you must have a written record of your transaction.
+A company that demands only cash could take your items and never return them.
+Since your belongings will be out of sight for a while, it helps protect yourself by paying with debit or credit cards.
 Even a receipt is better than nothing at all.

 6. Ask about the amount of insurance that the movers carry.

-You’ll want to contact multiple professional agencies for your move to New Jersey to see how the rates compare.
+You’ll want to contact multiple professional agencies to see how the rates compare for your move to New Jersey.
 Reputable firms will always send a representative to inspect your items in person.

 Small moves from an apartment might qualify for some flat-rate specials with some companies, but it always helps to have someone present to see your things instead of trying to understand how you’re describing them.